 NOTE 2: While the procedure in TS 23.434[4] clause 21.3.2.2 is about VAL UE reporting information from NRM client to NRM server, the procedure for NRM server to enquire and collect the VAL UE information from the NRM client makes no significant difference.

 4. If the received ECD indication shows the support of ECD in VAL UE, the SEALDD server and the SEALDD client enable the ECD for satellite access data transmission.
 Based on the ECD for satellite access requirement received from the VAL server or local configuration, the SEALDD server requires the SEALDD client to set up the content caching service and allocate content cache with provided content storage capacity.

+NOTE 3: Whether a VAL UE can support the ECD and accordingly store received contents is subject to the regulatory requirements and operator’s policy.

 5. The VAL server sends downlink application data to the SEALDD server which delivers it further to the VAL UE with the efficient content delivery or ECD.